tanishq252/dockerreact/README.md

 # Dockerreact

-This is the simple boiler plate react app which is further dockerized for learning process.
+This is the simple boiler plate react app which is further dockerized.

 Link to the image on dockerhub: https://hub.docker.com/r/tandan/dockerreact